-Muezart has pioneered Eri silk knitting yarn in different weights and colours.
+Muezart has pioneered Eri silk knitting yarn in different weights and colors.
 A yarn you can knit with all year round.
 Visit our online yarn store for India and browse from a variety of knitting yarns.

 How to know if this knitting yarn fits your requirements?
 The story is knitters and makers like you asking us for a thicker yarn.
 After a some experimenting and prototyping, we were able to start productions in a matter of a few months.
 So, a lot has to do with the knitting community in India.

 There is a story behind Muezart’s journey – from Eri silk for weaving to Eri silk knitting yarn.